Flying with a Baby: Tips and Useful Gadgets

 One thing that was recommended by ALL parenting and travel blogs was a baby carrier.
 Everyone was saying to wear your baby through the airport and security.

+Ironically, we didn’t bring our carrier to Poland for Dylan’s birth, because we had too many things to carry already.
 I must say that the carrier might have been useful at Warsaw Airport where the TSA staff were particularly unhelpful and unfriendly the first time I flew.
 I was still learning how to fold a stroller and I couldn’t actually lift it after my c-section to put it in the X-ray machine, no one was there to help, as they rushed my husband with a cat through the screening gate.
-Then the first time we flew with Holden they asked me to undress the baby for some unknown reason.
+Then the first time we flew with Holden they asked me to undress the baby from his onesie for some unknown reason.

-However, I’m not the biggest fan of baby carriers and my baby gets antsy after being in it for a while, plus I get sweaty as well.
-You also CANNOT use a carrier on the plane, you’ll be asked to remove it for take-off, landing, and turbulences.
+You also CANNOT use a carrier on the plane on non-US airlines.
+You’ll be asked to remove it for take-off, landing, and turbulence because the baby must be wearing a seatbelt extender attached to yours (this isn’t a thing on US airlines).
 Babywearing is not a substitute for using a child restraint on board the airplane.

 While I think it’s useful – it’s just not for me personally unless we go for a hike and then our baby carrier works fine.
 For city trips, I always take a stroller, especially in warm destinations.